Toxic and nutritional optic neuropathy: Treatment

 In both toxic and nutritional neuropathy, vision generally recovers to normal over several days to weeks, though it may take months for full restoration and there is always the risk of permanent vision loss.
 Visual acuity usually recovers before color vision.

 Epidemiology

 In industrialized nations, toxic and nutritional optic neuropathy is relatively uncommon and is primarily associated with specific medications, occupational exposures, or tobacco and alcohol use disorder.
-However, in developing nations, nutritional optic neuropathy is much more common, especially in regions afflicted by famine.
+However, in developing nations, nutritional optic neuropathy is much more common, especially in regions afflicted by shortage.
 All genders and all races are equally affected, and all ages are susceptible.